st003/static-site-gen/README.md

 # Static Site Generator

-A Python program for compiling static web files.
+A Jinja-inspired Python program for compiling static web files.
 User defined layouts and snippets allow for dynamically inserting text into HTML pages.
-Example uses in include inserting repetitive markup like navigation, CSS, and JavasScript into multiple pages.
+Example uses include inserting redundant markup like navigation, CSS, and JavasScript into multiple pages.

 ### Prerequisites